razgraf/razgraf/README.md

 ### Hi 👋

-Nice to meet you!
-I work as a Full Stack Designer. 👨‍🎨 and Developer 👨‍💻 with Van Software.
-Currently investing pixels as collateral with @PodsFinance.
-Former co-streamer at @SablierHQ
+I'm a Full Stack Designer 👨‍🎨 and Developer 👨‍💻.
+Investing pixels as collateral with @PodsFinance.
+Co-founder at @SablierHQ

 Find me on:
 🔥 https://www.connsuite.com/razgraf